-- What Can My Student Loan Be Used For?
+- What Can The Money Be Used For?

-- Do I Need to Demonstrate Financial Need for a Federal Student Loan?
+- Do I Need to Demonstrate Financial Need for a Federal Options?

-The short answer is no. Direct Subsidized Loans are often only available to students who demonstrate financial need.
-Direct Unsubsidized and Direct PLUS Loans can be obtained by students with no demonstrable financial need.
+The short answer is no. Direct Subsidized are often only available to students who demonstrate financial need.
+Direct Unsubsidized and Direct PLUS can be obtained by students with no demonstrable financial need.

 - When Will I Get My Money?

 Most deferment programs require you to be enrolled at least half-time.
-Dropping out of school may result in you having to immediately begin paying back your loan.
+Dropping out of school may result in you having to immediately begin paying back your balance.

 Based on a 10-Year loan, $25,000 loan with 6% interest